Labial adhesion

 Diagnosing labial adhesion

 Labial adhesions are most often found by parents or during an examination, and are more often found if there is inflammation of the vulva (vulvovaginitis).
-When a doctor diagnosis labial adhesion, there are a few things they must rule out, including:
+Labial adhesion is a clinical diagnosis, so no scans or blood tests are needed to confirm it.1 When a doctor diagnoses labial adhesion, there are a few things they must rule out, including:

-If a girl has urinary symptoms, urine culture may be requested to check for infection or inflammation.
+If a girl has urinary symptoms, a urine culture may be requested to check for infection or inflammation.1

 Resolution and treatments for labial adhesion

-Premarin or other oestrogen cream is applied 2-3 times per day for a few weeks, until the labia start to come apart, where frequency is reduced, and emollient cream is begun.
+Oestrogen cream is applied once or twice a day for several weeks, until the labia start to come apart, at which point frequency is reduced and an emollient cream is begun.
+Treatment is generally kept to the shortest effective course.1

 Surgery for labial adhesion